aroraharsh90/dkvstore/README.md

 # Distributed Key Value Store
-A simple distributed <String, String> key value store created with Spring Boot which can run more than 1 different process to replicate data between them.
+A simple distributed <String, String> key value store created with Spring Boot which can run across 2 or more processes/systems connected over internet to replicate data between them.

 ## How to Run?
 1. Clone the Repository